 We appreciate that you’ve had a traumatic time and may still be recovering physically and emotionally from your ordeal.
 To ensure claiming compensation is as stress-free as possible, we offer several key services:

 - Free initial conversation, so you can find out more about making a claim without any expense or obligation.

-- Access to legal representation that offers a no win no fee agreement which is otherwise known as a CFA or No Win No Fee* agreement.
+- Access to legal representation that offers a no win no fee agreement which is otherwise known as a conditional fee agreement (CFA).
 A CFA removes the financial risk of paying legal costs in advance of raising a claim with no compensation guarantees.
-If your claim is not successful, you will not have to pay any legal expenses (*Conditions may apply.
-Please see details at the bottom of the page).
+If your claim is not successful, you will not have to pay any legal expenses.

-- Agreements with leading personal injury and fall claims solicitors around the UK.
-That way, we can match you with a slip and fall injury lawyer who has the right experience to best support you.
+- Access to leading personal injury and fall claim solicitors around the UK.
+That way, we can match you with a slip-and-fall injury lawyer who has the right experience to best support you.

 Starting your Slip, Trip and Fall Claim

 Call today, or share your contact details in our online form.
 Then, one of our agents will call you back at a time that suits you, to discuss the details of your trip or fall compensation case.
 We will then determine whether you will be able to make a claim.